 - Throwing and catching a ball develops the students’ ability to pay attention, to persevere, and to be willing to fail and try again.

-- Practising ball skills gives students gain the skills and confidence they need to join their peers in playground activities rather than feeling inadequate and left out.
+- Practicing ball skills gives students the skills and confidence they need to join their peers in playground activities rather than feeling inadequate and left out.

 - A student who has not mastered basic ball skills will often avoid ball games and miss out on opportunities for improving their skills.

-Throwing and catching skills are an important component of many ball games and activities played by students in the lower primary school.
+Throwing and catching skills are an important component of many ball games and activities played by students in the younger grades.

-Here are some ball skill activities for you to try with your Foundation and Year 1 students:
+Here are some ball skill activities for you to try with your pre-K, kindergarten, or even first-grade students:

 - Students scrunch a scarf up into a ball shape.
 On the count of three, they throw it up in the air and try to catch it.

-- Drop a feather from a height and as your students to take it in turns to try and catch it as it flutters down to the ground.
+- Drop a feather from a height, and ask your students to take turns catching it as it flutters down to the ground.

-- Make a small ball to of newspaper.
-Line up empty milk bottles and ask the students to try to knock them over by throwing the ball.
+- Make a small ball out of newspaper.
+Line up empty milk bottles, and ask the students to try to knock them over by throwing the ball.